 - Filling in any content gaps

 If you notice your content strategy has gaps, start creating new content to fill those gaps.
-Original, high-quality content is essential for ranking in the search engines.
+Original, high-quality content is essential for ranking in search engines.

 Optimize your existing content